docknetwork/crypto-wasm-ts/README.md

 proverStatements.add(statement2);
 ```

-`statement1` is the for proving knowledge of BBS signature as seen in previous examples. `statement2` is for proving the bounds of message from a BBS signature.
-Some things to note about this statement.
+`statement1` is the for proving knowledge of a BBS signature as seen in previous examples. `statement2` is for proving the bounds of a message from the BBS signature.

+Some things to note about this statement:

 - The statement is created using `Statement.boundCheckLegoProver` because it is being created by a prover.
 A verifier would have
   used `Statement.boundCheckLegoVerifier` to create it and one of the arguments would be different (shown below).